COVID-19 Update – April 2021

 Visit the oldest working lighthouse on the Norfolk Coast and the only independently operated lighthouse in the UK.

 We regret that children under 1 metre in height are not able to climb the 112 steps to the lantern.

 We regret that dogs are not allowed in the lighthouse on public open days, though visitors are welcome to wait with them outside.
 Dogs must be kept on a lead within the lighthouse compound.
 Both lighthouse cottages are privately owned, so please respect their privacy.

-We always welcome new volunteers who would like to help out for a few hours during our busy open days.
+We always welcome new volunteers who would like to help out for a few hours during our busy open days or private visits.
 Please see our volunteering page for more information.